thanksmister/androidthings-mqtt-alarm-panel/README.md

 # Android Things Alarm Panel for Home Assistant

-NOTE:  This project is no longer being supported for the RPi.
-Google has decided not to officially support the RPi for Android Things.
-Android Things also does not support the new RPi 3 B+ and will only work on RPi 3 devices for prototyping.
-Google has also shifted away from Android Things to Chrome OS, which runs on their new Google Home tablet devices.
-This project will continue to work for RPi 3 devices but will no longer be updated.
+NOTE:  This project is no longer being developed.
+Google has decided not to support the RPi for Android Things.
+Android Things no longer works on the new RPi 3 B+ and will only work on RPi 3 devices.
+Google has also shifted away from Android Things to Chrome OS, which they use for their new Google Home tablet devices.
+However, this project will continue to work for the older RPi 3 devices.

 --------------------------------------------------------------------